Dre Campbell Farm

 Our recommended brand is PyGanic.
 This product contains pyrethrin as its active ingredient.

-You can use it as an insecticidal spray to control infestations of many pests, including beetles on beans.
+You can use it as an insecticide to control infestations of many pests, including bean beetles.

 Direct contact with the pests is needed for adequate control.
 However, be careful when using this organic insecticide, as it is toxic to honeybees.